Business

 The dark web is often considered the lowest point of the web iceberg.
 This iceberg is divided into three parts: surface web, deep web, and dark web.

-The surface web is what you regularly check and is easily accessible to everyone with internet access.
-The deep web is hidden behind a paywall or requires authorisation to access like your online bank account.
+The surface web is what you use regularly, including websites and platforms that are easily accessible to anyone with an internet connection.
+The deep web, on the other hand, is hidden behind a paywall or requires authorisation to access, such as online banking accounts or subscription-based platforms.

-You can’t find this space through normal search engines as they can’t reach this area of the internet.
-While there are legitimate users on the dark web, it’s often dominated by traders that sell or purchase illegal items and stolen data.
+You can’t find this space through normal search engines because they can’t reach this area of the internet.
+While there are legitimate users on the dark web, it’s often dominated by traders who sell or purchase illegal items and stolen data, which can be a serious risk for businesses.

 How Can the Dark Web Affect Your Business?

-If your business data falls in the hands of dark web users, which can be through malware attacks or the hacking of your system, they can sell your data to anyone.
+If your business’ data falls into the hands of dark web users, whether through malware attacks or a security breach, it could be shared or sold without your knowledge.

 Here’s some of the sensitive data that can be sold on the dark web: